charlesmoore99/Countdown/README.md

 # Countdown Tracker #

-This is a webapp for keeping track of Countdown clocks in games that are Powered Vy The Apocalypse game engine.
+This is a webapp for keeping track of Countdown clocks in games that are Powered By The Apocalypse game engine.

 ### What is this repository for? ###